Frequently asked questions (FAQs)

-At Battle of Wills, we understand that Wills can be extremely complex to interpret and navigate.
-To help you understand your duties and rights, we’ve compiled a list of the most common questions we get asked about Wills, Family Provision Claims, Probate, Executor duties and contesting a Will.
+At Turnbull Hill Lawyers, we understand that wills can be extremely complex to interpret and navigate.
+To help you understand your duties and rights, we’ve compiled a list of the most common questions we get asked about wills, family provision claims, probate, executor duties and contesting a will.
 For further information, have a look at our comprehensive list of frequently asked questions or send us a message using the form below.

 - What are your rights as a beneficiary?